-Approximately 40% of the crashes statewide between 2007 and 2011 occurred at intersections.
+Approximately 40% of the crashes statewide between 2008 and 2012 occurred at intersections.
 As such, improving safety at intersections continues to be an area of focus for NYSDOT.
 According to NYSDOT's PSS system there were 14 HSIP intersection reconstruction and signal upgrade projects programmed in 2012.
-Other than an increase in 2011, fatal and serious injury crashes at intersections have been declining since 2008 as shown below.
+New York is also in the process of developing an Intersection Safety Action Plan with the goal of completing the plan in 2014.
+As can be seen from the graphic below, fatal and serious injury crashes at intersections have been on a general decline over the past 5 years.